CloudLabs-MOC/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/CloudLabs.AI/Module_14_Lab_b.md

    az storage blob upload --file "${WORKITEM}" --container-name "${CONTAINER_NAME}" --name "${WORKITEM}" --auth-mode key --account-key "${AZURE_STORAGE_ACCESS_KEY}" --account-name "${STORAGE_ACCOUNT_NAME}"
    ```

-1. In the Azure portal, navigate to the blade displaying the Azure Storage account you created in the previous task of this exercise.
-Find for the storage account starting with **az30314c**.
+1. In the Azure portal, navigate to the resource group az30314c-labRG-deploymentID blade click the Azure Storage with name starting with **az30314c**.

 1. On the blade of the Azure Storage account, select **Queues** to display the list of its queues.